‘The Handmaid’s Tale’: Elisabeth Moss Gives Her Take On The Shocking Season 2 Finale

 — The Handmaid's Tale (@HandmaidsOnHulu) July 12, 2018

-According to Moss, Offred has been deeply changed by the life that was forced on her and rightfully so and it’s because of this that she believes her character is the perfect choice for “the one who should lead the resistance”.
+According to Moss, Offred has been deeply changed by the life that was forced on her and rightfully so; it’s because of this that she believes her character is the perfect choice for “the one who should lead the resistance.”

 “She has become stronger, smarter, braver.
 She has learned a lot.
 She has experienced indescribable physical and emotional pain.
 She has changed forever, and not necessarily for the better, but in a way that she needs to have changed to be able to lead the resistance.
 She has hardened.
 She’s gotten very tough.
 She’s maybe colder.
 But that’s what she needs to be.”